dotdigitize/legion_agi/README.md

 ## Overview

-**LegionAGI** is an advanced artificial general intelligence (AGI) framework that integrates quantum-inspired memory simulation with a dynamic multi-agent system to emulate human-like cognition and consciousness.
-By employing sophisticated reasoning methodologies—**PAST**, **RAFT**, and **EAT**—LegionAGI aims to overcome current AI limitations and establish a robust foundation for next-generation AGI.
+**LegionAGI** is an innovative AGI framework built for both research and real-world applications, combining quantum-inspired memory simulation, multi-agent reasoning, and advanced AI cognition.
+By leveraging cutting-edge reasoning methodologies—PAST, RAFT, and EAT—LegionAGI seeks to push beyond current AI constraints, laying a strong foundation for next-generation AGI and the path toward ASI.

 The framework dynamically spawns specialized agents based on user input, enabling collaborative brainstorming, refinement, and evaluation of complex problem-solving strategies.
 It incorporates **quantum-simulated memory**, enhancing data processing and storage capabilities to support sophisticated cognitive functions.